futurice/android-best-practices/README.md

 Otherwise, the architecture can look like a typical MVC, with a `models` package containing POJOs to be populated through the JSON parser with API responses, and a `views` package containing your custom Views, notifications, action bar views, widgets, etc. Adapters are a gray matter, living between data and views.
 However, they typically need to export some View via `getView()`, so you can include the `adapters` subpackage inside `views`.

 Some controller classes are application-wide and close to the Android system.
-These can live in the `services` package.
+These can live in a `managers` package.
 Miscellaneous data processing classes, such as "DateUtils", stay in the `utils` package.
 Classes that are responsible for interacting with the backend stay in the `network` package.

 All in all, ordered from the closest-to-backend to the closest-to-the-user: